The Need for Accelerators

 The system administrator can use the plug-in to quickly replicate settings across devices in a data center, greatly reducing the time taken to configure and set up the devices.
 Real-time monitoring provides information on device health through sensors, and utilization through device-specific telemetry and performance graphs.

-The Intel Device Manager for VMware vCenter Server is a powerful plug-in to help system administrators manage Intel devices.
-The system admin can:
+The Intel Device Manager for VMware vCenter Server is a powerful plug-in to help system administrators manage, configure, and monitor Intel devices devices at scale.
+It allows the system admin to:

-- Configure different types of devices from a single interface.
+• View different types of devices from a single interface and configure them.

-- Measure the real-time impact of configuration changes through device sensors and performance metrics.
+• See the real-time impact of configuration through device sensors and performance metrics.

-- Monitor the health and status of a device along with firmware and driver information.
+• View the health and status of the device along with firmware and driver information.

-- Customize device settings based on specific scenarios.
+• Customize the device settings based on the intended scenario.

 These management options are provided by the plug-in:

-The plug-in is deployed as a VM in vCenter and enables seamless configuration of devices with the help of the Intel® Accelerator Management Daemon for VMware ESXi*, which allows the plug-in to communicate with device drivers.
+The plug-in is deployed as a VM in vCenter.
+It enables seamless configuration of devices with the help of the Intel® Accelerator Management Daemon for VMware ESXi*, which allows the plug-in to communicate with device drivers.

 Here is an overview of the architecture of a system using the plug-in.